My youngest Remi, turned 18 today!

 It’s a strange feeling.
 A proud one.
 A reflective one.
 A bit emotional if I’m honest.

-For the first time in decades, the role that shaped my entire adult life is changing shape.
+For the first time in decades, the mother role that shaped my entire adult life is changing shape.
 I’m going to take a bit of time to sit with that and figure out what the next chapter looks like.

-Grateful for the chaos, the life lessons, the laughter, the growth, theirs and mine.
+But for now, I’m mostly just grateful.
+Grateful for the chaos, the life lessons, the laughter, the growth…both theirs and mine.

 And I am so very proud of the two adults they’ve become.